 Nudity and/or anything sexually explicit.

 Clarifications: A man without a shirt or a woman in a bikini is all right.
-Otherwise, we ask that you use your best judgment.
+Otherwise, we ask that you use your best judgement.
 Play it safe and keep anything questionable with other adult material, and be prepared to remove anything we request you to remove.
 Please remember: we are a family friendly con.

 - Can I sell fanart?